 There is also a way around

-.mst for deployment in case you are unwilling or cannot use for any reason.
+.mst for deployment if you are unwilling or cannot use for any reason.

 There are various central deployment applications, like LANDesk for example.